Mic92/nix-build-uncached/README.md

 ### Flakes

-We cannot support flakes directly at the time because `nix-build` does not accept those and `nix build`'s `--no-dry-run` is broken.
-However it is possible to add a wrapper nix expression that imports a flake.
-The following example imports hydra jobs from a nix flake the same directory.
+Specific flake inputs are supported as they will be evaluated by `nix derivation show`.
+It is also possible to add a wrapper nix expression that imports a flake in its entirety: the following example imports hydra jobs from a nix flake the same directory.
 It assumes that the flake also has `nixpkgs` in its inputs.

 ```nix
 let